She joined protests against the Taliban - now she wants UK to take her in

 ‘When it was time for her to flee to safety, the UK’s doors closed’

-On the 15th August 2021, the Taliban came to power in Afghanistan.
+On 15 August 2021, the Taliban came to power in Afghanistan.
 Two days later, Behishta joined the movement to resist them.

 A television journalist for Afghan broadcaster Noor TV, she had made a career from being outspoken on women’s rights and attracted criticism for her views.